 We advise you to bring your pet back in 10-14 days to have the surgical site examined and to check the healing process.

-When you pick up your pet after their procedure, the staff at reception will give you an "Aftercare Bag".
-This will contain a course of antibiotics and pain relief to be administered at home.
+When you pick up your pet after their procedure, the staff at reception will give you an aftercare bag containing a course of antibiotics and pain relief, to be administered at home.
 Eye drops or ointment may also be prescribed to help alleviate swelling and prevent infection.
-When using eye drops please be sure to hold your pet's eyelids open so that the medication is placed directly into the eye.
-If you are unsure how to apply it, please ask any of our staff and we will happily demonstrate the correct way.
-Please be aware that the above medications are case specific so you will be given what your pet requires depending on their surgery requirements.
+When using eye drops, please be sure to hold your pet's eyelids open to ensure the medication is placed directly into the eye.
+If you are unsure how to apply it, please ask our staff, and we will happily demonstrate.
+Please be aware that the above medications are case-specific, so you will be given what your pet requires depending on their individual surgery.
 Please administer any medication as per the instructions on the label.

-If at any time you are concerned or you notice an increase in discharge, pain, or swelling during your pet's recovery, please do not hesitate to call us at the clinic on 9274 1845 in case any stitches may have come loose and may be irritating the eye.
+If at any time you are concerned, or you notice an increase in discharge, pain, or swelling during your pet's recovery, please do not hesitate to call us on 9274 1845 in case any stitches may have come loose and may be irritating the eye.